Dear Advisor: How do I Find a Cofounder? (or) Why you Don't Need One

 Remember in how we talked about understanding you 'why', how to evaluate compatibility, and evaluate whether they’ll help you fill expertise/skillset gaps (above), I highly recommend asking behavioral questions around these topics to help you evaluate potential fit.

-In additional, I recommend reviewing advice from:
+In addition, I recommend reviewing advice from:

 First Round Review on attributes to look for in a cofounder – and see if you can frame behavioral questions around those attributes as well; also check out